tkareine/jekyll-minibundle/README.md

 You can pass custom attributes, like `id="my-scripts"` and `async` above, to the generated markup with `attributes` map inside the `minibundle` block.

+As shown above for the `baseurl` key, you can use Liquid template syntax inside the contents of the block.
+Liquid renders block contents before passing it for `minibundle` to render itself in turn.
+Just ensure that block contents is valid YAML when it's time for `minibundle` to render itself.

 For bundling CSS assets, use `css` as the argument to the `minibundle`
 block: